DefangLabs/samples/samples/flask/README.md

 2. Type `defang compose up` in the CLI
 3. Your app should be up and running with Defang in minutes!

+## One click deployment

+1. Open the main [Defang](https://defang.io/) page
+2. Navigate to the samples section and search `flask`
+3. Click the one-click deploy option.
+This will prompt you to create a repository and run a github action to deploy this project.
+4. To monitor your services' status in the defang portal, check out the Deploy step for the URL to the portal.

 ---

 Title: Flask

-Short Description: A basic Flask todo app.
+Short Description: A basic Flask to o app.

 Tags: Flask, Python